Parsec-2023/Parsec_AstroPi_2022-23/README.md

 >
 > Returns: OpenCV image

-Given an OpenCV image, this function uses a series of image manipulations to return another OpenCV image that is the segmented version of the one that is passed as parameter.
+Given an OpenCV image, this function uses a series of image manipulations to return another OpenCV image which is the segmented version of the one that is passed as a parameter.
 It uses NDVI and NDVI to better identify and distinguish the differences in colour inside the image.
 The segmentation colour classes are:
 - Green RGB(0, 255, 0) = vegetation
 - Blue RGB(0, 0, 255) = water
 - White RGB(255, 255, 255) = clouds and glaciers